KostasValeckas/BarchelorThesisFiles/PypeIt/AT2017gfo/Fluxing/SensitivityFunction/NIR/readme.md

-The two '.pdf' files are quality assesment of the zeropoint and spectroscopic throughput
+The two '.pdf' files are quality assesment of the zeropoint and spectroscopic throughput.

-The sped1d file is a spectrum of a spectrophotometric standard star produced in the main run
+The sped1d file is a spectrum of a spectrophotometric standard star produced in the main run.

-The '.par' file is generated automatically when running the algorithm
+The '.par' file is generated automatically when running the algorithm.

-The sens file is the sensitivity function
+The sens file is the sensitivity function.

 ### to create the sensitivity function, excecute: